robbiebowman/sound-out/README.md

 - **Keep unmuted**: Force a tab to stay unmuted when it's not being managed
 - **Options**: Access extension settings

+## Building the Extension

+Due to differences in how Firefox and Chrome handle Manifest V3, you'll need to build the extension specifically for each browser:

+1. Make sure you have Node.js installed
+2. Run one of the following commands:
+   - For Chrome: `node build.js chrome`
+   - For Firefox: `node build.js firefox`

+This will create the appropriate `manifest.json` file for your target browser.

 ## Usage Examples

 ### Scenario 1: Music While Browsing (spotify.com)